srobbibaro/krig-game-engine/README.md

 ### Run

-Krig will run from either Code::Blocks or command line.
+Krig can be run from the command-line using a number of different methods.
 The Krig executable is created in the base project directory and is named _krig_.
 You must supply the path to the game to run as the first argument.
 The Krig Game Engine comes with a demo game in the root directory, `krig3`.